Harold Speakman: Death

 The morning of September 24, 1928, Speakman died of a self-inflicted gunshot wound at Bellevue Hospital.
 Harold's step-brother Philip told the New York Times that Speakman had been in ill health for six months and “threatened several times to take his own life.”

-Speakman's body was cremated and the ashes are buried in Topeka, Kansas and in Forest Home Cemetery, Milwaukee, Wisconsin, alongside his mother Virginia and his step-father William D. Reed.
+Speakman's body was cremated.
 Frances remained in Manhattan, employed by the WPA as a mural painter until moving to Fort Lauderdale, Florida in the 1950s to live near her sister.
 She died in 1988 and is buried in Topeka.